 Reading Groups gather regularly to study texts of mutual interest.
 Some groups are student-driven, some for faculty only, and others are a mix of students, staff, and faculty.

 Grants are available for visits to temporary exhibitions or special engagement performances sponsored by museums, libraries, arts presenters, and universities.
 Funds may be used for travel and admission or registration, but not for material items (books, etc.).

 Propose a Reading Group

 Proposals should include:

 - Projected budget (food, guests, books)

 - Explanation of the project’s intellectual scope and relationship to Haverford's academic program

-Open to students, staff, and faculty.
+Open to faculty and staff.

 Poetry Reading Group (PRG)

 PRG discusses poetry the way we all found it first: outside of the classroom.